sebiwtt/flaskriver/docs/Introduction/Quickstart.md

 ```

 If you run the code the client will iterate through the dataset and send the features along with the target to the /train endpoint.
 With every iteration it will also retrieve the current values for all the specified metrics and print them on the screen.

+## Serving in production

+Note that the previously shown way of serving the model is fine for development purposes but not for production.
+For this you should not use the Werkzeug development server.
+You should instead use a production ready server.
+The most common stack for hosting Flask application is uwsgi combined with nginx.
+You can read more about the process of spinning up a production server [here](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uswgi-and-nginx-on-ubuntu-18-04) for example since this is out of scope for this project.